iworkforthem/pdx/src/locations/kens-artisan-pizza.md

   label: pizza
 ---

 Wood-fired pizza, arguably the best in Portland—or at least we think so.
-Get the _Handmade_, simple but exceptional.
+The _Handmade_ and the _old-fashioned_ are both exceptional.